 We lighten our load for backpacking

 We DO NOT carry all of the packing list gear with us during our backpacking trips.
-We limit things that girls may carry in their backpacks while backpacking.
-Girls will be taught how to properly pack, adjust and carry their backpacks.
+We limit things that campers may carry in their backpacks while backpacking.
+Campers will be taught how to properly pack, adjust and carry their backpacks.
 Each person will carry personal clothing, personal snacks and a share of their tent and some group food.
-The weight of the pack varies greatly depending on size and ability of each person, some stronger and more fit girls will carry more weight than girls who are smaller or less fit.
+The weight of the pack varies greatly depending on size and ability of each person, some stronger and more fit campers will carry more weight than campers who are smaller or less fit.
 Backpacks are meant to be worn snug tight on the hip bones so that the weight is distributed on your skeletal structure (not on your shoulders) and balance is increased.
-If girls are still developing hips, we sometimes can create hips by tying their fleece jackets around their waist to give the pack something to hold onto and avoid overloading shoulders.
+If campers are still developing hips, we sometimes can create hips by tying their fleece jackets around their waist to give the pack something to hold onto and avoid overloading shoulders.
 Read more about backpacking and day hiking at Alpengirl.

 Camper cell phone use is limited during camp

 We often have the ability to use cell phones during camp and camp staff will need to use their cell phones for business purposes during camp, however, it is a camp rule that campers will not be using their cell phones during camp.
 The exceptions are when campers call home upon flight arrival, campers call home prior to flight departure and campers call home on the day before camp ends on most sessions.
 We do encourage campers flying to camp to travel with a cell phone and charger.